This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 This is a tragic occurrence, but with so many communities here at the Foundation, it is bound to happen occasionally.
 Each community can decide how they want to handle this issue:

 PMC Chairs SHALL be subscribed to the board@ mailing lists to ensure that they are aware of Foundation level issues that may affect their project.
-Note that board@ is a privately-archived mailing list; however as an officer of the ASF PMC Chairs are allowed to subscribe.
+Note that board@ is a privately-archived mailing list (thus, you should not forward information from board@ elsewhere); however as an officer of the ASF PMC Chairs are allowed to subscribe.

-PMC chairs should monitor the minutes of board meetings that are relevant to their project, and pass relevant information back to the project PMC, and otherwise serve as a conduit for any questions between the board and the PMC.
+PMC chairs should monitor the minutes of board meetings that are relevant to their project, especially any comments made by directors on their reports, and pass relevant information back to the project PMC, and otherwise serve as a conduit for any questions between the board and the PMC.

-While the PMC chair is not required to write their quarterly board report personally, they are responsible for ensuring the report is submitted on time.
+While the PMC chair is not required to write their quarterly board report personally, they are responsible for ensuring the report is complete and submitted on time.

 Remember that, as in any committee, the chair is a facilitator and their role within the PMC is to ensure that everyone has a chance to be heard and to enable meetings and mailing lists to flow smoothly.
 A well run PMC works together to draw up the information for their board report, but the chair is specifically responsible for getting it to the board.
 There is no concept of "leader" in the Apache way.